Decor Ideas

 The Best Places for a Feng Shui Turtle

-Placements that usually help
+Placements that help

 • +Use the turtle in the north area if the intention is career or support.